MicrosoftDocs/win32/desktop-src/SecCrypto/signertimestampex.md

-﻿---
+---
-Description: 'Time stamps the specified subject and optionally returns a pointer to a SIGNER\_CONTEXT structure that contains a pointer to a BLOB.' ms.assetid: 'f3a910f6-64f8-4cf5-b008-2a16872f9a98'
+Description: Time stamps the specified subject and optionally returns a pointer to a SIGNER\_CONTEXT structure that contains a pointer to a BLOB. ms.assetid: f3a910f6-64f8-4cf5-b008-2a16872f9a98
 title: SignerTimeStampEx function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SignerTimeStampEx function